mcdeeda/artehaus.io/projects/gestura.md

 ![Circular Instrument, with 2 hemispheres separating](static/media/uploads/circ_brushed.jpg "Gestura Wave")

-Refining my concept with sketches and models, the instruments began to take form as a collection of simple geometrical forms.
+Refining my concept with sketches and models, the instruments began to take form as a collection of simple, geometric volumes.
+I developed a shared angle to heighten their visual relationship while allowing for a split between two materials with different tactile properties: anodized aluminum and silicone.

 ### Electronics Prototyping

 ### Finished Project